Xavier López Ancona

-Xavier López Ancona is the founder, president and chief executive officer of KidZania since its inception in 1999.
-López was ranked in the list of the most successful entrepreneurs in México according to Forbes.
+Xavier López Ancona is a Mexican entrepreneur.
+He is the founder, president and chief executive officer of KidZania since its inception in 1999.
+López was ranked in the list of the most successful entrepreneurs in Mexico according to Forbes.
 Prior to his current position, he was the director of venture capital for General Electric Capital.
 He has a bachelor's degree in Business Administration from Anahuac University, a master's degree in administration from the Pan-American Institute of Business Administration (IPADE) in Mexico, and an MBA from the Kellogg Graduate School of Management at Northwestern University.

 Personal life

-Xavier Lopez Ancona Martinez was born in Mexico City on April 4, 1964.
+Xavier Lopez Ancona Martinez was born in Mexico City.
 His father, Isidro Lopez Martinez, worked at a variety of businesses, largely in the food industry and real estate.
 His mother was a housewife who raised seven children.
 As child, he wanted to be a magician, and performed in nursing homes and orphanages.
 He later did a year of high school in Tulsa, Oklahoma.

 López comes from a large family.
 He has no children, but he has 16 nephews and enjoys taking them on trips, skiing and diving.